 - Reverse slowly and carefully without touching the steering wheel - and no faster than approx. 7 km/h.

-- Keep an eye on the combined instrument panel and be prepared to stop the car when the graphics and text so request.
+- Keep an eye on the combined instrument panel and be prepared to stop the car when the graphics and text message so request.

 - Keep your hands away from the steering wheel when the PAP function is activated.